aayushdogra/task-manager-microservice/README.md

 - User data is fetched from the database to ensure consistency
 - Endpoint is protected via `.RequireAuthorization()`

-This endpoint demonstrates clean claim extraction, authenticated context handling, and DB-backed identity resolution.

 ### Authorization (Write API Protection)

 Authorization is enforced at endpoint level using Minimal API metadata.

-- Write endpoints require authentication via `.RequireAuthorization()`
+- Write endpoints require authentication
 - Read-only endpoints remain public
 - Prevents unauthorized task creation, updates, and deletions
 - Authorization is enforced via JWT middleware